Zendro-dev/Zendro-dev.github.io/tutorialSetUp.md

 <br/><br/>
 * _**Step 4 (optional): Customizing your project**_

  A couple of basic extensions are suggested to be introduced directly into the GraphQL server.
-These are the access permissions, data validation logic and custom GraphQL queries/mutations.
-Such extensions suggest some programming, however this step is well confined and described.
-Unfortunately ScienceDB can support just one scheme per GraphQL server.
-It means that if you would need to create a multi-scheme project or implement any strong business logic it is definitely that a new Web GUI server will be needed.
+These are: *access permissions*, *data validation logic* and *custom GraphQL queries/mutations*.
+To introduce the logic of these extensions it is suggested some programming, however this step is well confined and described.
  <br/>

  [ > Advance code customizing](projectCustomizing.md)